-- Periodic news releases distributed to Virginia's media outlets. - Social media postings on the agency's Twitter, Facebook, Instagram and LinkedIn accounts. - Expanded visibility of the Hotline on OSIG's website. - Informational presence at area conferences and training events. - Distribution of Hotline marketing materials.
+- An annual news release distributed to Virginia's media outlets. - Social media postings on the agency's Twitter, Facebook, Instagram and LinkedIn accounts. - Expanded visibility of the Hotline on OSIG's website. - Informational presence at area conferences and training events. - Distribution of Hotline marketing materials.

-In addition, the State Inspector General will email state employees regarding:
+In addition, OSIG will email state employees regarding: